mcn1349/Ignis-Eye-Animation/README.md

 # Ignis-Eye-Animation

 This project was inspired from the show Yu-Gi-Oh!
-Vrains.
-The eyes belongs to the 6 ignis who have a central role to the show and we made some eye animation base on them for fun.
+Vrains and we made these animation sites for fun.
+The ignis' eye will fillow your cursor.

 <strong>Links</strong> (only works in desktop browser)
 <ul>